LAVATER (John Caspar).

 By John Caspar Lavater, Citizen of Zurich, and Minister of the Gospel.
 Illustrated by engravings, accurately copied; and some duplicates added from originals.
 Executed by, or under the inspection of, Thomas Holloway.
 Translated from the French by Henry Hunter, D.D.
 Minister of the Scots Church, London-Wall.

-All four William Blake engravings complete with signatures, good condition, all in Vol I. Very minor faint offsetting from the various plates, slight wear to joints and corners, a few heavier scuffs to front joints of Vol. 2 part 1, and Vol. 3 part 1, overall, a very nice, near fine set.
+All four William Blake engravings complete with signatures, good condition, all in Vol I. Very minor faint offsetting from the various plates, slight wear to joints and corners, a few heavier scuffs to front joints of Vol. 2 part 1, and Vol. 3 part 1, overal, an attractive set.

 G.E.
 Bentley, Blake’s Books, 481, C.